alexishevia/blogExamples/README.md

 5. ApplicationStore executes its handleNavigate() method in response to the 'CHANGE_ROUTE_SUCCESS' action.
 The handleNavigate() method will update the ApplicationStore state.
 6. Inside the executeAction callback, we'll create a new instance of our Application component, passing it the current context as a prop.
 The context, among other things, contains the ApplicationStore instance that was created on step 4.
 7. We render the Application component as a string, and send the result as our response.
-Since the Application component gets its state from ApplicationStore, and ApplicationStore was updated when it handled the 'CHANGE_ROUTE_SUCCESS', we can use the current state to determine which sub-component to render (<Home> or <About>)
+Since the Application component gets its state from ApplicationStore, and ApplicationStore was updated when it handled the 'CHANGE_ROUTE_SUCCESS', we can use the current state to determine which sub-component to render (`<Home>` or `<About>`)

 Note: We're using the StoreMixin, which includes a handy `getStore()` method that knows how to get the correct store instance from the provided context.

+## Adding a NavBar
+- Create `<Nav>` component, to render our nav bar.
+- Modify `<Application>`, so it renders `<Nav>` above the content
+- Add a 'label' property to our urls, so we can use it inside `<Nav>`
+// To get styling
+- Create an `<HTML>` component, to render the base template for our app (including styles)
+- Modify server.js so it renders the app component inside the html component